larry-athey/climate-czar/Installation.md

 # Installation

 **Climate Czar Server** requires a Debian derivative Linux operating system in order to run its installer script.
 If you use Centos/Fedora, Arch, Gentoo, I'm sorry.
 Feel free to modify the installer script to support your Linux distribution and submit your changes.
+Just create an issue and attach your updated script.

 This system has been tested on Raspberry Pi, Orange Pi, Banana Pi, as well as numerous x86_64 systems and works equally as well with all of them.
 The system has also been tested on a Raspberry Pi Zero W and still worked perfectly fine.